-We have done the photography and video for hundreds of couples in countless locations, but we have never shot a wedding reception in the National Motorcycle Museum until we were asked to capture the Birmingham Greek wedding for Eleni and Bradley.
+We have worked for hundreds of couples in countless locations, but we have never shot a wedding reception in the National Motorcycle Museum until we were asked to capture the Birmingham Greek wedding for Eleni and Bradley.

 The theme for the wedding was classically romantic, with a pure white colour scheme given sparkle with a liberal application of crystals, diamante and diamonds.
 We had a team at Eleni’s house to capture the fun and emotion of the Greek-Cypriot Stolisma.
 The custom is easily recognisable in the photos by the red sash, or zoni, that Eleni’s family passed around her waist as a blessing and sign of fertility, and the burning of incense as a prayer for protection.
 All of this takes place to the accompaniment of traditional songs to create an atmosphere that is both sentimental and uplifting.
 In a world that can sometimes feel too fast-paced an impersonal, traditions like the Stolisma act as a touchstone for faith and family values.